alexyarosh/hyperbolic/README.md

 The code is written in the Julia language using Julia v.0.6.4.

-`*.jl` files contain necessary functions (see descriptions below), and the notebooks illustrate the use and show the plots comparing the three geometries.
+`*.jl` files contain necessary functions, and the notebooks illustrate the use and show the plots comparing the three geometries.

+`GeometricSampling.jl` -- functions for sampling and distance

+`AverageBettis.jl` -- functions for computing and plotting average Betti curves

+`sampling.ipynb` -- notebook illustrating sampling

+`betti_curves.ipynb` -- notebook containing average Betti curves

 ## Installation